l3aconator/accessibility-scouts-camp/pages/05.about/accessibility/default.md

 * This has been a long road and the future is bright for those who can’t use the web as others can
 * Broadening the web to more users to provide the same access to information that others have
-* Knowledge is power and the pool of knowledge that web has should be open to the all those who need it
+* Knowledge is power and the pool of knowledge that web is should be open to the all those who need it
+* It's also the law in some cases.
+* Smart and useful technological advancements.
+* Helps create a larger user base.
+* A creative challenge for designers and developers.
+* More access to information
 </div>
 </section>